Gerardy01/permission-based/README.md

 ## Access Setup in this repo

-Account management viewset only can be accessed if account's role has "Account Management" permission Role management viewset only can be accessed if account's role has "Super" permission
+Account management viewset only can be accessed if account's role has "Account Management" permission.
+And Role management viewset only can be accessed if account's role has "Super" permission